Personalize a digital experience with audiences

 Create the blocks

-You need three blocks in total: one for each audience variant (New Visitor and Returning Visitor), and one default fallback.
+Create three blocks: one for each audience variant (New Visitor and Returning Visitor) and one default fallback.
+Create the default block first.
+It displays to all audiences.

 -